vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 ```

-{ "type": "info", "body": "The `FromWorkflow` filter may be limited for some of the integration needs of your store.
-If you want more filter options, consider using the `FromOrders` filter." } [/block]
+>ℹ️ The `FromWorkflow` filter may be limited for some of the integration needs of your store.
+If you want more filter options, consider using the `FromOrders` filter.

 #### `FromOrders`